-2.14 The proposed development comprises of the change of use of land to create an off-site temporary living accommodation facility for workers associated with the Eryri VIP project together with the erection of temporary associated service/welfare building, alterations to existing access, creation of internal access road and associated works.
-The workers accommodation facility is proposed for a temporary period of time, up until December 2025.
+- 2.17 The proposed development comprises of the continued use of land as an off-site temporary living accommodation facility for workers associated with the Eryri VIP project together with the erection of temporary associated service/welfare building, alterations to existing access, creation of internal access road and associated works.
+The use of the workers accommodation facility is proposed for a temporary period of time, up until December 2027.
+It is expected that a further six months (from December 2027) will be required to enable the clearance and restoration of the site. - 2.18 No other changes are proposed to the development already approved under planning permission NP5/76/323R.